sivanaikk/iudx-developer-docs/docs/Deployment/Kubernetes-Based Deployment/IUDX Component Installation/Latest-Ingestion-Pipeline.md

     b.
 Test if the Messages have Reached the Redis

-       1. Exec into the container
+       1. Exec into redis container
            ```
-           docker exec -it <redis-container> bash
+            kubectl exec -it -n redis redis-redis-cluster-0 bash
            ```

-       2. Login to Redis as follows
+       2. Login to redis server through redis-cli
            ```
-           redis-cli -a `cat $REDIS_PASSWORD_FILE`
+            redis-cli -a `cat $REDIS_PASSWORD_FILE` -h localhost -c
            ```

        3. See if that packet has come to Redis
            ```
            # get packets
            json.get test_itms
            ```

     c.
+There are no error logs at latest ingestion pipeline pods  during the publication..

-Check the logs of the LIP container; there should not be any error log.
-If there is, please take necessary actions as specified/indicated by the log.
+1. Check the logs of all pods in lip namespace, there should not be any error log.
+If it's there , please do necessary as specified/indicated by the log.

     ```
-       docker logs -f <lip-container-id>
+    kubectl logs -f -n lip <lip-pod-name>
     ```

-### Notes

-1. To check if the lip-server are deployed and running: `docker stack ps lip`
-2. For more information on installation instructions, refer **[here](https://github.com/datakaveri/iudx-deployment/tree/master/Docker-Swarm-deployment/single-node/lip).**
-3. For more information about the auth-server, refer **[here](https://github.com/datakaveri/latest-ingestion-pipeline#latest-ingestion-pipeline).**